Talbot works daily to bring art into the lives of underprivileged high school students.

-He met Susan Rodgerson when he was in junior high school and the two were brought together to produce a large scale painting.
-This painting was sold to a corporation for lobby art and the funds were used to make the next big painting.
-It was Rodgerson’s way of bringing arts enrichment and experiences to Boston public schools and inner-city youth.
-This was the start of Artists For Humanity’s development.
+Jason met Susan Rodgerson when he was in junior high school.
+The two were brought together to produce a large scale painting that was sold to a corporation for lobby art.
+The funds from this sale were used to make the next big painting.
+This was Rodgerson’s way of bringing art to Boston Public Schools, and the inner-city youth.
+Thus began Artists For Humanity.

 Growing up in Roxbury in a tough neighborhood himself, Talbot said there were very few safe spaces available to him.
 He felt like the media was constantly trying to tell him that he would have a short life and didn’t have much potential.
-When he was developing Artists For Humanity, his primary goal was to prove to every child who felt the same that they were capable of making a difference.
+When he was developing Artists For Humanity, his primary goal was to prove to every child with a similar experience, that they are capable of making a difference.

 Though Talbot is interested in all forms of art, his favorites are spray paint, graffiti and street art.
-He remembers admiring the pops of color and murals in graffiti on his bus rides home from school and those memories continue to inspire him.
-He is also fascinated with origami.
-He finds it incredible that he can still make art even if he has nothing but a piece of paper.
-Regardless of what art form it is, Talbot greatly stresses the importance of expressing yourself through art every day and thinks of all art as a fun puzzle to solve.
+He remembers admiring the pops of color and murals in graffiti on his bus rides home from school.
+These memories continue to inspire him daily.
+Jason is also fascinated by origami—more specifically, the power and potential of one piece of paper.
+Regardless of the art form, Talbot greatly stresses the importance of expressing yourself through art every day.
+He likes to think of all art as a fun puzzle to solve.

 “Every day I spend some time with a pencil trying to get my ideas out on paper and get better at that,” Talbot said.
 “We all have great ideas, but they come and they go, they’re fleeting, but when you can actually document your ideas and write them down on paper, whether its in the form of a sketch or drawing or plan, then it’s transformative.”

-Aside from art, he also has a deep connection with hip hop, so much that he regards it as the soundtrack of his life.
+Aside from art, Jason also has a deep connection with hip hop.
+This connection is so deep in fact, that he regards it the soundtrack of his life.
 When everyone at Artists For Humanity was working on their respective projects, he remembers Rodgerson encouraging them all to listen to music.
 She would always appreciate and respect their music taste, even if it wasn’t her favorite; this was something that he felt drew them all closer together.

 Family is also a huge part of Talbot’s life, in the technical and non-traditional sense.